L1

 Safety first: Unplug the unit before accessing sensors or the control board.

-• Check setpoint: Verify that the set temperature is not set too low.
-Adjust to the recommended wine storage temperature (typically 41–64°F / 5–18°C depending on zone).
+• Check setpoint: Verify that the set temperature is not too low.
+Adjust it to the recommended wine storage temperature (typically 41–64°F / 5–18°C, depending on the zone).

-• Ambient conditions: If the cooler is installed in a very cold room (e.g., unheated garage), the unit may overcool.
-Move it to a location within the manufacturer's specified ambient range.
+• Ambient conditions: If the cooler is installed in a very cold room (e.g., an unheated garage), the unit may overcool.
+Move it to a location within the manufacturer's specified ambient temperature range.

-• Inspect sensors: If L1 persists, inspect the compartment temperature sensor for proper placement and damage as in E1/E2 procedures.
+• Inspect sensors: If L1 persists, inspect the compartment temperature sensor for proper placement and any damage, as described in the E1/E2 procedures.

 • Control reset: Unplug the unit for 15 minutes to reset the control board.
-If the unit still overcools, the control board or sensor may need replacement.
+If the unit still overcools, the control board or sensor may require replacement.

 Advertisements